The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Abstract

 \section{Abstract}

-We present the CASE framework, an open-source platform for adaptive, context-aware participatory research, and pandemic preparedness.
-CASE implements an event-driven architecture that enables dynamic survey workflows, allowing real-time adaptation based on participant responses, external data, temporal conditions, and evolving user states.
-The framework supports a broad range of research needs, from simple one-time questionnaires to complex longitudinal studies with advanced conditional logic.
+We present CASE, an open-source framework for adaptive participatory research and disease surveillance.
+Unlike traditional survey platforms with static branching logic, CASE uses an event-driven architecture that adjusts survey workflows in real time based on participant responses, external data, temporal conditions, and evolving participant state.
+This design supports everything from simple one-time questionnaires to complex longitudinal studies with sophisticated conditional logic.

-Built on over a decade of practical experience, CASE underwent a major architectural rework in 2024, transitioning from a microservice-based design to a streamlined monolithic architecture.
-This evolution significantly improved maintainability, flexibility, and accessibility to deployment, particularly for institutions with limited technical capacity.
+Built on over a decade of practical experience, CASE underwent major architectural changes in 2024.
+We replaced a complex microservice design with a streamlined monolithic architecture, significantly improving maintainability and deployment accessibility, particularly for institutions with limited technical resources.

 CASE has been successfully deployed across diverse domains, powering national disease surveillance platforms, supporting post-COVID cohort studies, and enabling real-time sentiment analysis during political events.
 These applications, involving tens of thousands of participants, demonstrate the framework's scalability, versatility, and practical value.